acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Document_Name_Troubleshooting.md

 4. **Always Provide Document Reference**: The `documentReference` field is essential for providing context in the Acrolinx Scorecard.
 Always ensure this field is populated with a meaningful document name through either the adapter's `extractContentForCheck()` method or the plugin's `getDocumentReference()` configuration function.

 **Critical Fix for Hash-Based URLs**: Implement the `extractAmazonDocumentName()` function provided in Solution 4 to properly extract document names from hash-based routing URLs.

+## Source Attribution

+This troubleshooting guide combines information from multiple sources:

+### **Official Acrolinx SDK Documentation & Codebase**
+- `documentReference` field specification in `AdapterInterface.ts`
+- `getDocumentReference()` function in `AcrolinxPluginConfig.ts`
+- Core SDK patterns and API usage
+- Adapter and plugin configuration methods

+### **Acrolinx Integration Experience & Analysis**
+- Hash URL parsing solutions (Solution 4)
+- Multi-document management patterns (Solution 5)
+- Best practices for document name handling
+- Debugging and troubleshooting techniques

+### **Customer-Specific Analysis**
+- Hash URL issue identification from UAT testing
+- Specific pattern matching for customer's URL structure
+- `extractAmazonDocumentName()` function implementation

+### **Supplementary Framework Patterns**
+- React component integration examples (not part of official SDK)
+- Angular service integration examples (not part of official SDK)
+- These are provided as helpful implementation guidance based on common integration scenarios

+**Note**: All core SDK functionality (Solutions 1-2) is based on official Acrolinx SDK specifications.
+Hash URL handling and framework-specific examples are supplementary patterns developed through integration experience.